justinnoor/pfhowto/README.md

 sudo tcpdump -nei pflog0
 ```

-There is a wealth of information on the internet about `tcpdump`, including the official [website](https://www.tcpdump.org), which is extremely well documented.
-The `tcpdump` utility is one of the best packet analysis tools in the industry.
+There is a wealth of information on the internet about [tcpdump(8)](https://man.openbsd.org/tcpdump.8), including the official [website](https://www.tcpdump.org), which is extremely well documented.
+The [tcpdump(8)](https://man.openbsd.org/tcpdump.8) utility is one of the best packet analysis tools in the industry.

 ### Accecssing log files with pftop